nxp-mcuxpresso/mcuxsdk-doc/gsd/installation.md

   4. Save and exit.
   5. Execute the script with `source .bash_profile` or reboot the system to make the changes live.
 To verify the changes, run `echo $PATH`.

-# Get the MCUXpresso SDK Repo
+# Get MCUXpresso SDK Repo

 ## Establish SDK Workspace
 To get the MCUXpresso SDK repository, use the `west` tool to clone the manifest repository and checkout all the west projects.